OffLight: An Offline Multi-Agent Reinforcement Learning Framework for Traffic Signal Control: Conclusion

 \section{Conclusion}

 OffLight demonstrates the potential to significantly enhance traffic signal control (TSC) in urban networks through offline multi-agent reinforcement learning (MARL).
 By addressing the key challenges of heterogeneous behavior policies and distributional shifts, OffLight offers a robust solution capable of learning effective policies from mixed-quality datasets.
-The framework's incorporation of Graph-GMVAE for behavior policy modeling, alongside importance sampling (IS) and return-based prioritized sampling (RBPS), leads to substantial improvements in traffic efficiency.
+The framework's incorporation of GMM-VGAE for behavior policy modeling, alongside IS and RBPS, leads to substantial improvements in traffic efficiency.
 These advancements reflect the ability of OffLight to scale effectively across different network sizes and traffic conditions, making it a practical tool for offline reinforcement learning for real-world traffic management.